luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Parallel-Decryptions.md

 title: 🔀 Parallel Decryptions
 ---

-In Fully Homomorphic Encryption (FHE) schemes, decryption can be slow and computationally expensive, especially when using a [Threshold Network](../Fhenix%20Testnet/Threshold-Network.md).
+In Fully Homomorphic Encryption (FHE) schemes, decryption can be slow and computationally expensive, especially when using a [Threshold Network](../luxfhe%20Testnet/Threshold-Network.md).
 Additionally, since a Threshold Network functions as a sort of network in itself and serves as an oracle for the main blockchain, it cannot perform decryption synchronously, since decryptions may take too long to be practical or the Threshold Network might be busy or unavailable.
 To address this issue, Nitrogen introduces Parallel Decryptions.
 This feature performs asynchronous decryption while providing the experience of synchronous decryption.
-Instead of using callbacks, as in traditional oracle-based protocols, Fhenix allows developers to write code normally, without needing to be concerned that a decryption request is being sent to an external component.
+Instead of using callbacks, as in traditional oracle-based protocols, luxfhe allows developers to write code normally, without needing to be concerned that a decryption request is being sent to an external component.

 ### Better developer and user experience